frjanibo/Stream/README.md

-##**I apologize for the lack of updates/support, I am currently dealing with college and all that is included.
-For the time being, feel free to continue to fork this addon, make changes, and make pull requests.**

-Stream
+Stream Popcorn Time Edition
 ===========
-A fork of ['XBMCtorrent'](https://www.github.com/steeve/XBMCtorrent) by steeve
+A fork of ['Stream'](https://github.com/brysonreece/Stream) by brysonreece Same as original Stream, but uses Popcorn Time api for TV Shows.

 What is it?
 ----------